 And what if you don’t have a lawful entry?

 As mentioned, a lawful entry is generally a requirement to adjust status.
 All other applicants must apply for a green card outside the United States.
 That means they must depart the United States and apply through a U.S. embassy or consulate, a process known as consular processing.
 But departing the U.S. creates a significant problem.
-If the immigrating spouse and/or children resided in the U.S. unlawfully for at least 180 days (6 months), they could then be automatically barred from reentry to the U.S. for 3-10 year once they leave the U.S. This bar to reentry could prevent them from returning.
+If the immigrating spouse and/or children resided in the U.S. unlawfully for at least 180 days (6 months), they could then be automatically barred from reentry to the U.S. for 3 to 10 years once they leave the U.S. This bar to reentry could prevent them from returning.

 The solution is a “provisional” waiver.
 Certain immigrants who are relatives of U.S. citizens or permanent residents may file Form I-601A (Application for Provisional Unlawful Presence Waiver) to request a provisional waiver of the unlawful presence grounds of inadmissibility.
 The provisional waiver offers individuals some level of certainty that, once approved, they will be able to return to the United States after a successful consular interview.
 The provisional waiver program covers the undocumented spouse and children of U.S. citizens.
 Filing Form I-601A to request a provisional waiver is not a do-it-yourself project.
 Find an experienced immigration lawyer who can analyze your specific situation and prepare the supporting documentation for a successful waiver request.